sebastianromerocruz/CS3113-material/lectures/triangle/README.md

 So yeah, it's a good amount.
 The NES-era consoles were even more complicated.
 There, you not only had to deal with the scanlines, but also with moving sprites that acted independently to the background.
 I won't include the code here, but I did once give a lecture on how game development in assembly works, which you can find [**here**](https://github.com/sebastianromerocruz/game-programming-in-assembly/blob/main/LECTURE_NOTES.md).
 It's a lot of code for not much at all and, while it may be fun for some people, most modern game developers just want to get pixels on the screen with one or two lines of code.

+While this may seem far removed from today's game development, modern libraries like OpenGL take care of these low-level tasks for us, making it much easier to create high-quality graphics with minimal code.

 ---

 So where are we now, and how does OpenGL fit into all of this?
 As you may already know, nowadays we have dedicated graphic cards installed into our machines.
 For those who actually care for that kind of stuff, owning the right graphics card is what makes all the difference in their gaming experience.
 And that's actually where libraries like OpenGL come in.
 OpenGL interacts directly with your graphics card to create high fidelity graphics with much smaller overhead than, say, Unity or even Unreal.
 This is why gaming companies create their own in-house engines.
 At a certain point, tools built by somebody else stop being enough, and we want to have as fine control of our game as possible.